cheeseandcereal/gitea-to-s3/README.md

 Run this command, replacing the values for `giteaApiUrl` and `giteaApiToken` as appropriate with values from the previous Gitea Setup steps.

-`cdk --context giteaApiUrl=https://my.gitea.com/api/v1 --context giteaApiToken=abc123 deploy`
+`npm run cdk -- deploy --context giteaApiUrl=https://my.gitea.com/api/v1 --context giteaApiToken=abc123`

 After this command runs, it will print out 2 outputs: one for the name of the s3 bucket, and another for the endpoint URL, make sure to save these.